Author: Chris Allard

 - Press OK.
 That’s it; now your printer will automatically print in Draft Mode (and in grayscale, if you chose that option) until you change it back.
 To change it, simply follow the same instructions and choose Standard for print quality.

 We are extremely happy you’ve read up on our most coveted, super-secret tips for maximizing the life of your cartridges.
 Now that you know how to easily get the most out of your inks and toners, I can’t believe you’re not already looking to save even more money on the inks and toners you need!
-To help you out there, you can start looking for your cartridges below by entering your printer model # or the cartridge # in the search box.
-It’s simple!
+To help you out there, you can click the button below to start saving money buy buying high-quality eco-friendly supplies from us!

 If you have your own tried and true method of saving ink or maximizing the life of this very expensive commodity, we’d love to hear them for future revisions, leave a reply below!